near/docs/docs/bos/queryapi/context.md

 ### Select

-This method returns rows which match the criteria included in the call.
-For now, we only support explicit match.
+This method returns rows that match the criteria included in the call.
+For now, we only support explicit matches.
 For example, providing `{ colA: valueA, colB: valueB }` means that rows where `colA` and `colB` match those **EXACT** values will be returned.

 There is also a `limit` parameter which specifies the maximum amount of objects to get.
 There are no guarantees on ordering.
 If there are 10 and the limit is 5, any of them might be returned.